Murder of Zainab Ansari: Reactions

-The Prime Minister of Pakistan, (Back when he was Chief Minister) Shehbaz Sharif, tweeted:
+The Chief Minister Shehbaz Sharif, later the Prime Minister of Pakistan, tweeted:

 "Deeply pained about brutal murder of an 8-year-old girl in a child molestation case.
 Those societies that cannot protect its children are eternally condemned.
 Not going to rest till the perpetrators of this dastardly act are apprehended & given severest possible punishment under the law."

 Nobel Peace Prize laureate Malala Yousafzai wrote on Twitter: "This has to stop.
 [Government] and the concerned authorities must take action."

 Imran Khan tweeted: "The condemnable & horrific rape & murder of little Zainab exposes once again how vulnerable our children are in our society."

 Islamic cleric Muhammad Tahir-ul-Qadri, a political rival of the former ruling Pakistan Muslim League party, "demanded the local government be replaced, saying it has 'no right to remain in power after the killing of Zainab Ansari.

 Kiran Naz, a Samaa TV news anchor, hosted a 10 January bulletin with her young daughter on her lap as an act of protest.
 At the Sindh Assembly, artist celebrities Ayesha Omer, Nadia Hussain, Faysal Qureshi and others met on 12 January with Deputy Speaker Shehla Raza, demanding laws and justice to prevent such tragedies in the future.
 Mahira Khan, Ali Zafar, Imran Abbas, Mawra Hocane, and Saba Qamar, as well as former cricket players Wasim Akram and Shoaib Akhtar tweeted about the incident, condemning the brutal rape and murder, while also trending the hashtag #JusticeforZainab.